-What exactly is the role of a woman?
-And what is a “help meet”?
+What exactly is the role of a woman according to the Bible?
+And what does it mean to be a “help meet”?
 Certain segments of secular culture blur the lines between the roles of men and women.
 Traditional Christian culture has delineated some very distinct roles for each.
 But most answers to these two questions, even some Christian ones, are derived from common social norms instead of Biblical truth.

 My aim here is to help women see themselves as who God created them to be, not what secular culture wants them to be, not what men would like them to be, and not even what traditional Christianity has made them out to be.
 Our discussion begins in Genesis 2:18-22 with the phrase “help meet” as found in the King James Version of the Bible.